 Making mindfulness a part of your daily classroom routine helps prepare students for learning and creates a calm learning atmosphere.
 We have an excellent resource that makes teaching mindfulness in your classroom as simple as pressing play!

-To go even deeper on this topic, listen to our episode on The Balanced Educator Podcast below.Be sure to subscribe to the Balanced Educator Podcast so you don’t miss our upcoming episodes as we continue to teach how to avoid teacher burnout. iTunes, Spotify, Stitcher, Google Play
+To go even deeper on this topic, listen to our episode on The Balanced Educator Podcast below.Be sure to subscribe to the Balanced Educator Podcast so you don’t miss our upcoming episodes as we continue to teach how to avoid teacher burnout. iTunes, Spotify, or Google Play

 Share this post on Pinterest so other educators can learn concrete strategies to form healthy habits this school year.